-The College continued to be developed through the 1990’s, with a new multi-purpose gym being constructed, and the former gymnasium redeveloped into a Dance and Drama Centre.
-A theatre and art, computer, science and textile classrooms were also added.
+The College continued to be developed through the 1990’s with a new multi-purpose gym, a theatre and additional classrooms for computer, science, art and textile studies.

 Throughout the years, the College has educated a number of notable alumni, including